Financial Poise

 USCIS Site Visit FAQ

-1. What is the Purpose of Employer Site Visits?
+What Is the Purpose of Employer Site Visits?

 FDNS site visits can be used to verify information about an employer-sponsored visa application, such as:

-• The validity of the information on the foreign national’s visa application; and
+• The validity of the information on the foreign national’s visa application.

-• The employer’s and the foreign national’s compliance with the terms of the approved employment.
+• The employer’s and the foreign national’s compliance with the approved employment terms.

-2. How are Employers Selected for Employer Site Visits?
+How Are Employers Selected for Employer Site Visits?

 In the past, USCIS had stated that it conducts random compliance visits in addition to for-cause visits based on previously detected fraud.

-Site visits may be conducted by phone, email, or in-person, and often happen without any prior notification.
-Typically, a FDNS officer shows up unannounced at an employer’s place of business.
+Site visits may be conducted by phone, email, or in person, and often happen without any prior notification.
+Typically, an FDNS officer shows up unannounced at an employer’s place of business.
 Site visits can last one hour or longer depending on the nature of the visit.
 Companies employing numerous foreign national employees should anticipate longer site visits or additional site visits, sometimes as many as one site visit per sponsored foreign national.

-4. Can an Immigration Attorney be Present During the Site Visit?
+Can an Immigration Attorney Be Present During the Site Visit?

-In theory, your immigration attorney can be present during the site visit, however, the lack of notification of the visit typically prevents this from happening.
-If possible, employers should contact their attorney to be present in person throughout the site visit and, if this is not possible, employers should inform the FDNS officer that their immigration attorney can be present by phone throughout the visit.
+In theory, your immigration attorney can be present during the site visit.
+However, the lack of notification of the visit typically prevents this from happening.
+If possible, employers should contact their attorney to be present in person throughout the site visit.
+If this is not possible, employers should inform the FDNS officer that their immigration attorney can be present by phone throughout the visit.

-5. What Should Employers Expect from an FDNS Site Visit?
+What Should Employers Expect From an FDNS Site Visit?

 If selected for a site visit, employers and employees can anticipate the following from the FDNS officer:

-• The officer will want to speak with the human resource manager/company representative.
-This is usually the signatory on any visa/immigration forms.
+• The officer will want to speak with the human resource manager or company representative.
+This is usually the signatory on any visa and immigration forms.
 If this person has since left the employer, a substitute representative should be available to speak to the officer.

 • The officer will look to speak to the foreign national and their direct supervisor or manager.